Building X10 from Source

 Note for Linux users: The X10 build uses the javah task, which is not included in the default ant package.
 You would need to install ant-nodeps (on RedHat/Gentoo-based systems) or ant-optional (on Debian/SuSE-based systems).

-Note for Windows users: You must build X10 within the cygwin environment.
+Note for Windows users: You can build X10 within the cygwin environment.
 The minimum Cygwin version required to build X10 is 1.7.1, as Cygwin releases prior to 1.7.1 broke the shared library behavior of g++ 4.3.2.
-You will have to install (and use) g++ 4.3.2 (packages gcc4-core and gcc4-g++).
-Either update alternatives to make gcc-4/g++-4 the default gcc/g++ compiler, or set CC=gcc-4 and CXX=g++-4 explicitly in the environment before the build.
-All of the pre-built Cygwin binaries for X10 are now built with g++ 4.3.2.
-Make sure you have these packages: wget, make, binutils, libtool, svn, cvs, patch.
+Make sure you have these packages: gcc, g++, wget, make, binutils, diffutils, libtool, git, patch, time.
+If you are running a 64-bit build of Windows 10, you can also build X10 using the Windows Subsystem for Linux Ubuntu image.

 Getting the source

 If you are building from a source code release, simply untar or unzip it.
-If not, checkout the code from SVN.
+If not, clone the X10 GitHub repository:

 Now that you have all the source; build it by doing: